OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - [Redmond Pie](https://www.redmondpie.com/ "Redmone Pie")
 - [Reddit Jailbreak](https://www.reddit.com/r/jailbreak/ "Reddit Jailbreak")

-> Note that any modification you make to you device is at your own risk.
-While Jailbreaking is typically safe, things can go wrong and you may end up bricking your device.
+> Note that any modification you make to your device is at your own risk.
+While jailbreaking is typically safe, things can go wrong and you may end up bricking your device.
 No other party except yourself can be held accountable for any damage.

 #### Dealing with Jailbreak Detection